Easy Tomato Stew (veggie-packed)

 More tomato recipes

-Looking for more recipes that use convenient canned tomatoes?
+Are you looking for more recipes that use convenient canned tomatoes?
 I’ve got you covered with this collection of 32 delicious recipes with canned tomatoes!

-Below a few of my faves:
+Below are a few of my faves:

 I would love to hear from you!

-And for more recipe updates, subscribe my newsletter and follow me on InstagramPinterest and Facebook.
+For more recipe updates, subscribe to my newsletter and follow me on InstagramPinterest, and Facebook.

 Top view of a bowl full of tomato stew with mixed vegetables.